Cathy Wedge

-Catherine "Cathy" Wedge (born 29 December 1950) is a Canadian equestrian who rode several times on the Canadian Equestrian Team between 1971 and 1978.
+Catherine "Cathy" Wedge (born 29 December 1950) is a Canadian jurist who has served as a justice of the Supreme Court of British Columbia since 2001.
+She is also a retired equestrian who rode several times on the Canadian Equestrian Team between 1971 and 1978.

 Early years

 Catherine Wedge was born on 29 December 1950 in Saskatoon, Saskatchewan, Canada.

-She began to ride at the Saskatoon Pony Club when she was eight.
+Her father was a lawyer and her mother was a justice of the Court of Queen's Bench for Saskatchewan.
+Her maternal grandfather was Emmett Matthew Hall, a justice of the Supreme Court of Canada.
+Wedge began to ride at the Saskatoon Pony Club when she was eight.
 Wynona Mulcaster was the unpaid instructor at the club from 1945 to 1973 and influenced Wedge's career.

 Equestrian career

 Wedge entered international competition in 1969, when she won the Working Hunter Championship at the Seattle International Horse Show.
 At the 1971 Pan American Games in Cali, Colombia she won gold in the three-day team event riding her horse "Sumatra".
 She was named to the Canadian Olympic team for 1972, but could not compete due to a broken leg.
 In 1974 she won the Canadian three-day-event on "City Fella".
 In 1975 Wedge received serious arm and leg injuries in a competition in Massachusetts shortly before an event in Bromont, Quebec where she was scheduled to be part of the Canadian team.
 The coordinator of the event called her "the most artistic rider we had".